LoginRadius/docs/content/guide/oidc/index.md

 - **client_id:** [Loginradius API key](#get-credentials)
 - **redirect_uri:** Callback URL of your site where you want to redirect back your users
-- **response_type:** possible value is only 'code' to specify that you are doing the Authorization Code flow.
+- **response_type:** Possible value is only 'code' to specify that you are doing the Authorization Code flow.
-- **state:** random string that returned with the access_token in the redirect callback. this parameter will be returned as it is, part of the response.
+- **state:** Random string that returned with the access_token in the redirect callback. this parameter will be returned as it is, part of the response.
-- **scope:** should be set to one of the values, e.g. openid
+- **scope:** Should be set to one of the values, e.g. openid
-- **nonce:** a unique generated nounce.
+- **nonce:** A unique generated nonce.

 #### Receive Code